wokenqingtian/git-spell-check/README.markdown

       * i[gnore]  (add some words into dict, ignore rest, continue with commit)
       * n[one]    (no commit)

-Should you want to bypass the pre-commit hook (though not recommended), you can commit with **git commit --no-verify**.
+Should you want to bypass the commit-msg hook (though not recommended), you can commit with **git commit --no-verify**.

 To-Do